pkrucz00/ElevatorSystem/README.md

  1. at first all the elevators that are
     - IDLE
-    - in concurring state (UP if the request was for up, DOWN otherwise), AND the requested floor is in range between current and destination floor of the elevator. are compared regarding the distance between the current elevator floor, and the request floor.
-The minimal element is taken.
+    - in concurring state (UP if the request was for up, DOWN otherwise), AND the requested floor is in range between current and destination floor of the elevator.
+<br>They are compared regarding the distance between the current elevator floor and the request floor.
+The minimal element is chosen.
 2. If this subset is empty, it sends the signal to the closest elevator regarding the distance between the destination floor, and the request floor.
 The function returns the elevator to which the signal was sent.
 This way person waiting for the elevator can observe it and enter the elevator.